TO: Michio Kaku, City College of New York, NYC, NY 10031

 @michiokaku Do you affirm Newton’s absolute space and time?
 I would enjoy hearing your comments!

-Most recent email: May 31, 2017
+Second email: May 31, 2017

-Co-founder of Field String Theory explains why the universe has 11 dimensions http://sumo.ly/A1dO via @bigthink
+Co-founder of Field String Theory explains why the universe has 11 dimensions https://sumo.ly/A1dO via @bigthink

-Dear Prof. Dr. Kaku:
+Dear Prof. Dr. Michio Kaku:

 All of human history is within that last notation.
+It is simple, sweetly naive, yet rather compelling.
+What do you think?

 Thanks.